Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Turkey’s exchange rates explained

 The exchange rate determines how much one country’s currency is worth in another country’s currency.
 When a country’s currency is strong, it yields more money when exchanging it in a country with a weaker currency.
+Turkey’s exchange rate is flexible compared to the SA rand, which means it sometimes shifts a few lira over the course of a few months, if not more.
 Factors that influence the exchange rate include interest rates, economic stability and inflation.

-You’ll need a government-issued ID and other documents if you want to send money to Turkey from Ireland.
-Documents needed to pick up money in Turkey may be different by company.
+To send money to Turkey from South Africa, you’ll need government-issued ID and other documents, while documents needed to pick up money in Turkey may be different by company.

-To send money to Turkey from Ireland , you’ll need documentation and details that include:
+To send money from SA to Turkey, you’ll need documentation and details that include: